alextselegidis/plainpad/docs/docker.md

 # Docker

 Run the development containers of Plainpad with Docker and Docker Compose utility.
-Docker allows you to compose your application from micro-services, without worrying about inconsistencies between development and production environments and without locking into any platform or language.
+Docker allows you to compose your application from microservices, without worrying about inconsistencies between development and production environments and without locking into any platform or language.

-Enter the `docker` directory and run `docker-compose up` to start the environment.
+Run `docker-compose up -d` to start the environment.

 You will need modify the root `.env` so that it matches the following example: